exporo/messenger-service-provider/README.md

 ```

-And declare a message bus for sending:
+Now, we declare our sending message bus.

 ```
 protected $messageBuses = [